andreabellome/astra-documentation/docs/matlab/Dynamic programming/ASTRA_DP.md

 front.
 Please put plot(i)=1 if you want to plot the results.
 - parallel   : if 1, then parallel computing is used
 - tstep      : (days) discretization time step

+## OUTPUT
+- OUTPUT : structure with the final trajectories

 ## Function Signature
 ```matlab